 About the Academy

 The Operations Academy™ is designed to address these needs.
-It is based on the concept of total immersion in the subject of transportation management and operations, using a mix of classroom instruction, workshops, and analysis of existing systems to ensure the retention of the principles being presented.
+It is based on the concept of total immersion in the subject of TSMO, using a mix of classroom instruction, speakers, workshops, and analysis of existing systems to ensure the retention of the principles being presented.
 The academy will provide opportunities to practice and internalize the principles learned which is not possible in traditional classes and short courses.

 Acceptance for the program is competitive, and requires the nomination of a local, State or Federal transportation agency.
-It also requires a commitment on the part of those attending the program to satisfy the self-study requirements, and to spend two uninterrupted weeks participating in the Academy’s activities.
-The rewards for participating in this program include national recognition of graduates, certificates of accomplishment, Continuing Education Units (CEUs), and the involvement of supervisors from the participants’ home organization.
-The academy will provide a significant development opportunity to career
+It also requires a commitment on the part of those attending the program to satisfy the self-study requirements, and to spend two uninterrupted weeks participating in the Operations Academy activities.
+The academy will provide a significant development opportunity to transportation professionals.

-The development of the Operations Academy™ has been funded by the I-95 Corridor Coalition.
+The development of the Operations Academy™ was funded by the Eastern Transportation Coalition (formerly the I-95 Corridor Coalition).
 Other supporting organizations include: the National Transportation Operations Coalition (NTOC), the Federal Highway Administration (FHWA), and the Institute of Transportation Engineers (ITE).